 Fintech is a broad term for a wide array of financial technologies that are disrupting the finance world for the better.

-This week, Lendistry CEO, Everett K. Sands is taking part in the LendIt Fintech Conference in San Francisco, discussing how lenders can help small businesses in underserved communities, so what better time to define and discuss fintech?
+Lendistry CEO, Everett K. Sands took part in the LendIt Fintech Conference in San Francisco, discussing how lenders can help small businesses in underserved communities, so what better time to define and discuss fintech?

 What is fintech?